 - the district and the depository bank agree to extend the current depository contract with or without changes to the contract if both the district and bank mutually agree to the existing and/or new terms.

 To extend the term of its depository contract, the district and depository bank must execute the following form:

 Depository Contract Extension Form for Districts (PDF, 390KB)

-You will be required to go out for bids/proposals if your district has had two contract extensions.
+You will be required to go out for bids/proposals if your district has had three contract extensions.
 A list of ISDs that are not eligible for a contract extension is provided in the link below.
-If your district is not on this list and there are no changes to the contract, then you are eligible for a contract extension.
+If your district is not on this list then you are eligible for a contract extension.

 List of Districts not Eligible for a Depository Contract Extension for 2017-2019 Biennium

 Account Information Update

 If the school district is making changes to the direct deposit account, then the district must submit a Vendor Direct Deposit Authorization form: